-I have a Masters degree in Robotics - Artificial Intelligence and a Bachelors degree in Mechanical Engineering.
-One degree helps me answer a few things I observe in the physical world, but the other just makes me ask more philosophical questions.
+I have a Bachelors degree in Mechanical Engineering and a Masters degree in Robotics - Artificial Intelligence.
+One degree helps me answer a few things I observe in the physical world, but the other just makes me ask philosophical questions.

 The challenge was to classify the driver's behavior based on images from dashboard cameras monitoring the driver�s attentiveness.
 The dataset consisted of more than 100,000 dashboard camera images, categorized into 10 categories.